Interest Relief – Can the IRS or FTB Reduce What You Owe?

 File all back returns, request a resolution, and stop the accrual:

-- Set up an Installment Agreement
+- Setting up an Installment Agreement

-- Submit an Offer in Compromise
+- Resolving debt with an Offer in Compromise

-- Qualify for Currently Not Collectible
+- Pausing collections with Currently Not Collectible status

 These won’t eliminate existing interest, but they stop future growth.